Kansas Layoffs — August 2002

 |---|---|---|---|---|

-The biggest impact was at Lady Baltimore Foods, Inc at its Kansas City facility, reporting 350 affected workers.
-The Boeing Company followed with 137 workers.
+The most significant filing came from Lady Baltimore Foods at its Kansas City facility, reporting 350 affected workers.
+Boeing followed with 137 workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.